aimeele97/fraudulent_detection/README.md

 ## Conclusion

 This project demonstrates the steps involved in detecting fraudulent transactions using synthetic data, including data generation, exploration, analysis, visualization, and storage in a database.

+Logistic Regression, Random Forest, and Gradient Boosting models were trained and achieved similar high accuracy of 95%.Feature importance analysis provided actionable insights, which can be used to improve future models and support business decision-making.

+### Next Steps

+1. Experiment with larger datasets or datasets from different sources to test the model’s robustness.
+2. Explore ensemble methods or hyperparameter tuning to improve the performance.
+3. Deploy the model and test it on real-time data to evaluate how it handles real-world fraud detection scenarios.

 ## License